Table of Contents

 Single-layered (Simple) Epithelium

 The simple epithelial tissue is a closed network of flat epithelial cells.
 These are located on the basal membrane.
 It is composed of a single layer of cells that are specialized in diffusion, osmosis, filtration, secretion, and absorption.
-The simple epithelial tissue is found in the alveolar epithelium (pulmonary alveolus), the endothelium (lining of blood vessels and lymph vessels) and the mesothelium (lining of the body cavities).
-Medically, the simple epithelium is further divided into two types: simple cuboidal epithelium and simple columnar epithelium.
+The simple epithelial tissue is found in the alveolar epithelium (pulmonary alveolus), the endothelium (lining of blood vessels and lymph vessels), and the mesothelium (lining of the body cavities).
+Medically, the simple epithelium is further divided into 2 types: simple cuboidal epithelium and simple columnar epithelium.

 Simple cuboidal epithelium